pinpoint-apm/pinpoint/doc/installation.md

 The path to this directory should look like *$PINPOINT_PATH/agent/target/pinpoint-agent* if you built it manually.

 You may move/extract the contents of **pinpoint-agent** directory to any location of your choice.
 The guide will refer to the full path of this directory as `$AGENT_PATH`.

+> Note that you may change the agent's log level by modifying the *log4j.xml* located in the *lib* directory above.

 ### Installation
 Pinpoint Agent runs as a java agent attached to an application to be profiled (such as Tomcat).